Ascend/pytorch/docs/en/PyTorch Operator Development Guide/PyTorch Operator Development Guide.md

 1. Set environment variables.

     ```
     # Set environment variables.
-The details are as follows (the HwHiAiUser user is used as an example and the installation path is the default path):
+The details are as follows (the root user is used as an example and the installation path is the default path):
-    . /home/HwHiAiUser/Ascend/ascend-toolkit/set_env.sh
+    usr/local/Ascend/ascend-toolkit/set_env.sh
+    # Set environment variables.
+The details are as follows (a non-root user is used as an example and the installation path is the default path):
+    ${HOME}/Ascend/ascend-toolkit/set_env.sh
     ```

 2. Compile test scripts.
 Take the add operator as an example.
 Compile the test script file  **test\_add.py**  in the  **pytorch/test/test\_npu/test\_network\_ops**  directory.